-Pneumatic fluid power - Applications standard for calibration practice and use of flowmeters
+Pneumatic fluid power - Recommended practice for calibration and use of flowmeters

 1 Scope

 This NFPA Recommended Practice describes methods of calibrating pneumatic flowmeters used in laboratories and in production testing for pneumatic fluid power components.
 It describes how a reference device is prepared, calibrated and then used as the means to calibrate pneumatic flowmeters on-site.
 It further describes how flowmeters should be used in service and how they should be maintained.